 - Tamp the sheets into the mortar to seat them using a grouting float or a regular concrete float.

-- Tape the seams for maximum waterproofing.
+- Tape the seams for maximum waterproofing, if necessary for the application.
 Use only the tape recommended by the manufacturer.

 How to Use Self-Leveling Compound